Decision analysis and risk management 2015

 - Seminars (practical work done presented by students): 6 h

 See the Content and schedule table for timing, locations, topics and links to materials.
-One lecture and classroom exercise session is 2 * 45 min, and they are typically held without a break.
+One lecture and classroom exercise session is typically 2 * 45 min, held without a break.
 The lectures and sessions start 15 min past full hour.

 Study materials include e.g. PowerPoint files, scanned articles or book chapters, web-sites and web-documents.
-Due to copy-right reasons, some of the materials are distributed through a password protected HEANDE-page.
-Passwords to HEANDE will be distributed during the lectures.
-In the end of the page there are some more links for further information.
+Due to copyright reasons, some of the materials may be distributed directly to the participants and not via Opasnet.

-- Homeworks 1 and 2 are evaluated on a 0-1 scale, where 0 = not completed and 1 = completed.
+- Homeworks 1 - 3 are evaluated on a 0-1 scale, where 0 = not completed and 1 = completed.

 Satisfactory completion of all homework exercise gives 10 points and score 1 (on a 1-5 scale).
 By doing better that satisfactorily in exercises 3-9, it is possible to get a higher score as follows: